PoCInnovation/Workshops/security/ransomware/README.md

 ## Go further

-You can :
+You can:
-* not only encrypt files, but also dump the whole computer that you infects, and get some user informations.
+* not only encrypt files, but also dump the whole computer that you infects, and get some user information.
 * implement a web server on your code, that will send the data files.
 * on this web server, you can develop some stats about how many people did (fakely) pay, how many files did you infects, etc.

-## More ressources
+## More resources
 [Great GUI interface](https://github.com/leonv024/RAASNet)

 ## Authors